kedinaimoke/ai_codecrafters/README.md

 ### Package Installation

-To install CodeMentor AI as a package, follow these steps:
+To install CodeMentor AI, follow these steps:

 1. Install the necessary dependencies using your preferred package manager.